yuhangzang/OV-DETR/README.md

 Please refer to [dataset_prepare.md](./dataset_prepare.md).

 ## Running the Model
-We use the same scripts to [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
+We use the same scripts as [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).

+# Model Zoo
+Please stay tuned.

 ## Citation
 If you find our work useful for your research, please consider citing the paper: